 Once you have this clear, you can make the match between what you are looking for and what the candidate is capable of, regardless of background age or gender.
 Obviously, a lawyer must have studied law and a doctor medicine, but there are also professions where prior education is not so decisive.
 A pre-selection or screening assessment can give you valuable information about whether the candidate is potentially suitable.
 Based on the other information, you can then determine whether the candidate will continue in the selection process.

 BrainsFirst’s gamified solutions for pre-selectie

 Preventing bias in the early stages of the selection process is what BrainsFirst helps organisations with.
 Together with experts, we determine which skills and behavior are really important for the position for which they are recruiting for.
 With this input a brain profile is created, a model based on cognitive skills.
 These cognitive skills can very well predict potential in a bias-free way.
 Candidates are invited early in the selection process to play the NeurOlympics, a so-called brain-based assessment game.
 Each candidate’s data is individually corrected for bias.
 Each candidate is then carefully, fairly and unbiased matched with the pre-defined goal profile.
 In this way, we help organisations to take an important step in combating bias and to get the right person in the right place.

 Want to know more?

 Are you curious how you can reduce the bias in your selection process?
-Please contact us.
-We would like to tell you more!
+Please contact Ivar Schot.
+He is happy to tell you more about it!